TimBilliet/led-driver-STM32WB/README.md

 - Using a MLPF-WB-02D3 RF filter on the antenna trace.
 I was unable to solder this, even in an oven.
 The pads were way too small for me.
 - Using a reverse polarity protection MOSFET with a too low I<sub>D</sub>.
 When the battery was almost empty the current went up and the MOSFET got very hot.
 - When testing the red LED's of the LED pcb i somehow blew them up. (red LED's have the lowest V<sub>f</sub> ....hmm)
+- Not adding protection on the pwm pins.
+Any signal put on those pins goes straight to the MCU.
+I blew up an STM32 like this.